xuperdata/mesatee-core-standalone/README.md

 # export IAS_KEY=xxx
 # ./fns
 ```
+Notice that the default port of fns is 8082.
 ## Run with pre-built docker image

 You can run service with pre-built docker image: